shlomenu/raven-gen/README.md

 # Goals

-The original code used to generate the RAVEN dataset did not offer suitable abstractions for generating RPM problems in close-coordination with other programs.
-Reasons for wanting more programmatically-friendly RPM generation code include: custom specifications for RPMs, on-demand generation for testing data efficiency-related metrics.
-With the included modules, one can
+The original code used to generate the RAVEN dataset did not offer convenient abstractions for calling RPM generation routines from within other programs.
+The `Matrix` class makes it easy to generate RPM problems on demand and to customize the specification of an RPM problem.
+For example:

 ```
 >> from matrix import Matrix